Sovereign Debt Distress, Restructurings and Market Access: The Cases of Ireland, Portugal, and Cyprus

 Address: 3220 Market Street, Philadelphia, PA 19104Download iCal

-Tamon AsonumaEconomist in the Strategy Policy and Review Department, IMF
+Tamon AsonumaEconomist in the Strategy Policy and Review Department, International Monetary Fund

 Tamon Asonuma is an Economist in the Strategy Policy and Review Department of the IMF.
 Since joining the IMF on September 2010, he has spent most of times in Research Department and Strategy Policy and Review Department.

-Satyajit ChatterjeeSenior Economic Advisor in the Research Department of the Federal Reserve Bank of Philadelphia
+Satyajit ChatterjeeVice President and Economist and Section Head for Consumer Finance in the Research Department of the Federal Reserve Bank of Philadelphia

 Aitor ErcePrincipal Economist, European Stability Mechanism